ankit-cn-47/block-chain/README.md

 # block-chain

-* consist of a samrt contract for hyperledger version 2 named beelock-chain
+* consist of a smart contract for hyperledger version 2 named beelock-cheyn
-* and a client application to post and query transaction to the universal ledger
+* and a client application named beelock-cheyn-client to post and query transaction to the universal ledger

 # tools used
 * vs code